-adult classesAnyone attending a university for adults know that in order to go back to college, a college placement test often must be taken.
+adult classesAnyone attending a university for adults knows that in order to go back to college, a college placement test often must be taken.
 It sounds like an extra hurdle to go through but it’s necessary to see what classes colleges can place you in.
 It’s not only for students returning to school.
 Most colleges require college placements test upon admission in addition to the SAT and ACT.
 Learning about these types of exams is important.
 This gives colleges an accurate idea of where a student stands in their college education.

 Chances are you’ve heard of one or both of the following tests: COMPASS and Accuplacer.
 The COMPASS and Accuplacer tests are untimed, computerized tests that measure your skills in Math, Reading and English at that moment.
 Both can be taken at the college of choice or at a college close to you; both are widely accepted by many colleges and universities.
 Taking either test gives you the option of taking one portion, two portions or all three.
 All questions are multiple-choice and an on-screen calculator is provided if you cannot bring your own.
 If a few questions are incorrect the computer will offer easier questions.
 Unfortunately easier questions results in a lower score.
 Results are handed to you as soon as you’re finished.
 Test scores can be transferred to other schools if necessary.
 Decide which one to choose by asking the college of choice which test is acceptable.
 If both are accepted, select only one.